 How various services areas in public and private organizations can benefit from blockchain technologies?

-Event answered and explored the possibilities on how much potential does Blockchain and distributed ledger technology (#DLT) have to make any ledgers more transparent, trustworthy and efficient.
+The event was helpful to get answers and explore the possibilities on what potential does Blockchain and distributed ledger technology (#DLT) have.
+How these transparent, trustworthy and efficient ledgers will disrupt FinTech more.
 The whole idea was to revolutionize various or almost every business sector.

 Recommender Engines and FinTech